8 Buying Motives ALL Salespeople Should Know!

 Active listening

 Too many sales professionals think they need to do all of the talking when meeting with prospects.
 They tell them everything about their product or service.
 They dominate the conversation, leaving little time for the prospect to share anything about themselves or what they’re looking for.
 Stop focusing on trying to sell and concentrate on being an active listener.
-By expressing genuine interest in the person in front of you, you’re making them feel valued, will build trust quickly, and it naturally creates a real personal connection.
-As the conversation progresses, you’ll find that you have common goals, different ways in which you could help each other, or even help your business with a specific need.
+By expressing genuine interest in the person in front of you, you’re making them feel valued, which will build trust quickly and naturally create a real personal connection.
+As the conversation progresses, you’ll find that you have common goals and different ways in which you could help each other or even help your business with a specific need.

 Ask the right questions